Invest in a countywide public broadband Wi-Fi internet service:

 History shows that a public bank would add to our economic success.
 An historical model is the nearly 100 year-old public Bank of North Dakota.
 North Dakota has been the only state in America whose finances have run in the black every single year since the state bank went into effect in 1920.

 Annual returns of profits to the general fund as non-tax revenue can refinance existing state debt at near zero interest rates and reduce the debt service for which we are all taxed.
 Instead of expensive bond issues or more burdensome increases in both sales and property taxes, a public bank would be able to provide low-cost loans to our school districts, library or forest preserve boards, and local governments within our county for critically needed investments in our infrastructure and job-creation projects.

-Best of all, we keep the interest paid on those loans right here in our own county bank at much lower costs, safe from the risk takers of the mega banks on Wall Street.
+Best of all, we keep the interest paid on those loans right here in our own county bank at much lower costs, safe from the recklessness and greedy risk takers of the mega banks on Wall Street whose first priority is profit before all else.

 Worker owned cooperatives:

 I would like to see many worker owned businesses spout up in our county.
 Woodman’s being the most well known.
 I would also support a local regulation that would allow the employees of any business to have first rights to band together and purchase the very business they work for where the owner is looking to sell or shutdown.
 There are many examples of this working quite well across this nation.
 And I firmly believe having worker owned cooperatives as an essential part of our local economy would create more economic growth and stability than continuing doing things as we currently do them.

 A livable wage: